How to Install a Manual Transfer Switch for a Generator

 Pre-Installation Planning: Load Calculation and Sizing

 Before any wiring begins, the first question to answer for your client is, “how big of a generator do i need?”
 Answering this requires a thorough electrical load calculation.
 You must identify the “critical circuits” the homeowner wishes to power during an outage—typically items like the refrigerator, furnace fan, well pump, and some lighting/receptacle circuits.
-Sum the running and starting wattage of these loads to determine the minimum required generator capacity.
-This calculation dictates not only the size of the generator, whether it’s the best portable generator or a larger unit like a Predator 13000 watt generator, but also the required amperage of the transfer switch and the feeder conductor sizing from the inlet to the switch, following the requirements in both NEC Article 702 and Article 445 (Generators).
-This planning phase ensures you choose the right equipment, including the correctly rated generator plug, such as a 50 amp generator plug for larger loads.
+Sum the continuous (running) and starting (motor) wattage of these loads to determine the minimum required generator capacity.
+This calculation dictates not only the size of the generator, whether it’s a portable model or a larger unit, but also the required amperage of the transfer switch and the feeder conductor sizing from the inlet to the switch, following the requirements in NEC Article 702 and Article 445 (Generators).
+This planning phase ensures you choose the right equipment, including the correctly listed generator plug (for example, a properly listed 50 A inlet assembly for larger loads).

 Step-by-Step Generator Manual Transfer Switch Installation